BrushING Your Dog’s Teeth? Try These vet-recommended tips for Dog Teeth Cleaning

 Dog not playing by your rules?
 If your dog isn’t sitting still for their daily dental cleaning, don’t force it.
 Give them a few minutes and revisit the task when they’re feeling more calm.
 Using a calming chew or two can also help!

-Step 3 – Prepare your dog toothbrush
+Step 3 – Prepare your dog toothbrush & toothpaste

 With clean or gloved hands, prep your dog toothbrush (or dog teeth cleaning tool of choice) and add any desired tooth gel or toothpaste.
 Keep it at the ready while moving on to step 4.
+Note: If your dog tends to be skittish or impatient during teeth cleanings, opt for a convenient alternative to a dog toothbrush like a pre-moistened dental wipe for dogs.

 Step 4 – Rub your pet’s head and chin

 Warm up your pup by getting them used to the touch of your hands near their mouth.
 This could mean petting the head, scratching behind the ears, or rubbing their chin.
-You can also let them sniff or lick the toothbrush to get them comfortable with the cleaning tool you choose.
+You can also let them sniff or lick the toothbrush to get them comfortable with the teeth-cleaning tool you choose.

-Step 5 – Begin cleaning dog’s teeth
+Step 5 – Begin cleaning your dog’s teeth

 Once your dog is primed and relaxed for their dental cleaning, gently lift the lips to reveal the teeth.
 You’ll be starting with the 4 canine teeth, which are the longer, fang-like teeth on the top and bottom rows of teeth and closer to the front teeth.